cloudposse-examples/atmos-pro-example-basic/.github/README.md

    - Click the "Fork" button in the top right corner of this repository on GitHub

 2. **Install the Atmos Pro GitHub App**
-   - Follow the [Atmos Pro documentation](https://atmos-pro.com/docs) to sign up for Atmos Pro and install the GitHub App in your cloned repository.
+   - Follow the [Atmos Pro documentation](https://atmos-pro.com/docs) to sign up for Atmos Pro and install the GitHub App in your forked repository.

 3. **Set up GitHub Variables**
    - `ATMOS_PRO_WORKSPACE_ID` - Your Atmos Pro workspace ID